-Tereos SCA's ("Tereos", or the "Company") financial year commences on April 1 and ends on March 31 of each following year.
+The Company's financial year commences on April 1 and ends on March 31 of each following year..
 Unless otherwise indicated, all historical financial information included in this Document is that of the Company and its consolidated subsidiaries (the "Group").